 Ancillary costs associated with this position must be included.
 Most of these costs are schedule driven in NEBS.
-As shown on the last page of this section, use the Equipment Schedule to budget for the desk, chair, filing cabinet, computer and associated software, and telephone.
+As shown below, use the Equipment Schedule to budget for the desk, chair, filing cabinet, computer and associated software, and telephone.
 Secretarial or executive units or workstations are listed both as packages and individual furniture items in NEBS.
 Executive units should only be budgeted for Section Chiefs, Deputy Division Heads, Division Heads, Deputy Directors (Secondary Cabinet member) or Directors (Cabinet member).
 Typically, this would include grade 39 and above.
 Exceptions to this guideline must be justified at the decision unit level in NEBS.